j0ono0/j0ono0.github.io/src/content/ideas.md

 created:    2024-4-16
 updated:   2024-4-17

-Just another page. to see how content might be filed and used.
+Just another markdown doc. to see how content might be filed and used.

 Things not immediately obvious include the use of Markdown Meta-data.
 It is included at the top of each markdown content page and makes for a handy way to include some meta data with the content.